Do you suffer with pregnancy-related discomfort that you just don’t know how to manage?

 Have a niggling pain in your back or pelvis?

 Or is baby really unsettled?

-Then read on as osteopathy CAN help and it can be used during and after pregnancy and on newborns too!
+Then read on as osteopathy CAN help and it can be used during pregnancy, after pregnancy and on newborns too!

 Osteopathic care contains over 100 different techniques or procedures which is why it can be used in the treatment of so many different issues, including pregnancy, postnatal discomfort and very gentle cranial techniques for babies.

 These include manipulation techniques, soft tissue and massage techniques, manoeuvres to help increase the range of movement, muscle energy techniques, counter-strain and myofascial release techniques to name a few.
 The wide range of techniques mean that a wide range of symptoms are treated.